OSC/ood-documentation/source/add-jupyter/customize-attributes.rst

 Modify Form File
 ----------------

-The main responsibility of the ``form.yml`` file is for defining the attributes (their values or HTML form elements) used when generating the batch script.
+The main responsibility of the ``form.yml`` file located in the root of the app is for defining the attributes (their values or HTML form elements) used when generating the batch script.

 #.
 We will begin by adding a cluster for the Jupyter app to use.
 You do this by
    editing the ``form.yml`` in your favorite editor as such: